 Recently saw this video showcasing Microsoft’s IoT implementation at the Royal Caribbean cruise ships. http://www.microsoft.com/en-us/server-cloud/customer-stories/royal-caribbean.aspx

 Designed in 2001 for AXA design Australia, the project connected Infrared transmission and reception capabilities to an existing home automation network.
-The user would place an IR remote, say of a TV infront of the device and trigger it to memorize a certain button (say volume +).
-The device would store a series of these in […]
+The user would place an IR remote, say of a TV in front of the device and trigger it to memorize a certain button (say volume +).
+The device would store a series of […]

 This is the second article in my series on IoT for Software developers.
-I trace my journey from embedded developer to Enterprise Integration Architect to IoT Consultant.
-IoT is many thing to many people.
-If you look at the diagram in my last post, that gives you a pretty good idea on how various industries […]
+Read Part 1 https://www.alliedc.com/iot-for-software-developers-part-1-re-kindelling-old-flames/ I trace my journey from embedded developer to Enterprise Integration Architect to IoT Consultant.
+IoT is many things to many people.
+If you look at the diagram in my last post, that gives you a pretty good idea of […]

 Many MANY years ago when I graduated, my first love was embedded electronics.
 Making little gadgets out of micro-controllers and a few components.
 The thought of making the devices talk to each other to make life easier/cooler in some way was always a fascination.
 I suspect that is the case with most people involved in […]